 Thank you for signing up to Homes & Gardens.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.

-First impressions are everything, so make sure yours is a good one with our favourite front door ideas.
+First impressions are everything, so make sure your front door is a good one – outside and in – with our favorite front door ideas.
 Whatever your space or budget, there are many ideas to make a difference to your own humble front door.

 Walk down the average street and you might well detect the first stirrings of a quiet, but distinctive, design revolution.
 The front door, that most practical but often overlooked element of our homes, is undergoing a transformation.

 Narrow openings are being replaced by generously proportioned doors on weighty pivot hinges.
 On period exteriors, demure door furniture is ceding to overscaled ironmongery fashioned from rich bronze or brass in to shapes worthy of a modern sculpture gallery.

 Elsewhere, deep paint hues and imaginative lighting are ensuring that the entrance to our home is no longer a decorative afterthought, left to the last phase of a building project, but an integral part of both the look and feel of the whole property.

 For interior designers such as Monique Tollgard the front porch ideas are also a prelude for the style that lies within: ‘The entrance is the first encounter for you, your guests and your home.
 The materials and colors we use allows us to introduce the "red thread" or guiding motif of the house immediately.’

 Fellow interior designer Karen Howes agrees: ‘The front door can say so much about the owner: it can be relaxed and welcoming or more formal.
 For us, the front door is so important; it is the start of the story and first and last impressions are so important.’